The Statistical Complexity of Interactive Decision Making: A Theory of Learnability for Interactive Decision Making

 \section{A Theory of Learnability for Interactive Decision Making}

 In this section we provide our main results: a universal lower bound for interactive decision making based on the \CompText, and a nearly-matching upper bound via the \AlgText{} meta-algorithm.
 The section is organized as follows: \begin{itemize} \item In \pref{sec:main_lower}, we state our main lower bound on regret.
-We then walk through basic examples that give intuition as to how the \CompText captures the complexity of interactive decision making, and show how the lower bound behaves for each example. \item In \pref{sec:main_upper}, we provide our main upper bound on regret and introduce the \mainalg algorithm, highlighting how these results complement the lower bound. \item Building on these results, in \pref{sec:learnability} we provide a characterization for learnability (i.e., achievability of non-trivial regret) based on the \CompText. \item \pref{sec:main_bayes} gives the last major result of the section: a refinement of the main upper bound with weaker dependence on model estimation complexity. \end{itemize} We conclude the section by showing that the upper and lower bounds cannot be improved further without additional assumptions (\pref{sec:main_discussion}).
+We then walk through basic examples that give intuition as to how the \CompText captures the complexity of interactive decision making, and show how the lower bound behaves for each example. \item In \pref{sec:main_upper}, we provide our main upper bound on regret and introduce the \mainalg algorithm, highlighting how these results complement the lower bound. \item Building on these results, in \pref{sec:learnability} we provide a characterization for learnability (i.e., achievability of non-trivial regret) based on the \CompText. \item \pref{sec:main_bayes} gives the last major result of the section: a refinement of the main upper bound with weaker dependence on model estimation complexity. \end{itemize} We conclude the section by discussing gaps between the upper and lower bounds, opportunities for improvement, and subsequent work (\pref{sec:main_discussion}).
 All proofs are deferred to \pref{app:framework}.